turingschool/curriculum/source/projects/blogger.markdown

 with a login page (:new), login (:create), and logout (:destroy).
 It does not make sense for the to provide an index, edit, or update session data.

-The last two entries create aliases to our author sessions actiozns.
+The last two entries create aliases to our author sessions actions.

 Externally we want our authors to visit pages that make the most sense to them: